 - Pour about 1/2 cup of the reserved peach liquid over the yam mixture, dot with butter and season with a little salt and pepper.

 - Bake covered for 30 minutes at 350 degrees, then remove the cover and bake for another 30 minutes.

-I haven’t seen Penny since our kids graduated from the school and we moved across town.
+I haven’t seen Penny since our kids graduated from that school and we moved across town.
 Thankfully, I saved our little recipe book.
-Every time I open it, I remember all the fun times we had going on field trips, walking to the Hollywood Bowl, the El Capitan Theater, creating art, wearing costumes and making tons of friends.
-The school still has the same wonderful director, Celia over 20 years later.
+Every time I open it, I remember all the fun times we had going on field trips, walking to the Hollywood Bowl, the El Capitan Theater, creating art, wearing costumes, and making tons of friends.

 What’s your favorite way to fix yams?
 Please leave a comment below.